 Saving...
 Please wait..!

-Prior to this, Gary served 14 years as a Member of the Legislative Assembly in the Province of Alberta, Canada.
+Gary has broad experience in government having served as a Member of the Legislative Assembly in the Province of Alberta from 1993-2007.
 During his time as an elected official, Gary held several Cabinet portfolios – Community Development; Health and Wellness; Education; Environment; and International and Intergovernmental Relations.

 Gary then served as the Official Representative (Minister-Counselor) of the Province of Alberta at the Canadian Embassy in Washington D.C., from 2007 – 2011.
 He worked extensively with the Alberta energy sector on advocacy issues in Washington DC and many U.S. States.
 Gary next served as the Province of Alberta’s Representative in Asia from 2011 to 2015.
 He led the province’s strategic outreach efforts from his post in Hong Kong and worked with Alberta’s offices in Beijing, Shanghai, Tokyo, Seoul, and Taipei.